ROBERT SIEGEL, HOST:

 HARDOUVELIS: Thanks to your listeners.

 SIEGEL: Economist Gikas Hardouvelis was an adviser to the coalition government that negotiated the austerity terms with Greece's creditors.
 He says there should be some renegotiation but the Greeks have to live up to that deal.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.